 What is calcium?

 Calcium is the chemical element or alkaline-earth metal of Group-2 (IIA) of the periodic table with the symbol Ca and atomic number 20.
-It is the essential element in the human body to building bones, to clothing blood, to contract the muscle, to beating our heart.
-About 90 percent of the calcium in the human body used to make our bones and teeth.
-It is a silvery-white, lustrous, and relatively hard metal than alkali metals.
-The electronic configuration of calcium suggests that the metal has two s-electron available for chemical bonding.
-Therefore, the common oxidation number or state of Ca is +2.
+It is the essential element in the human body for building bones, clotting blood, contracting muscles, and beating our hearts.

 Properties of calcium